akshaykmr080/socketApp/README.md

 # socketApp
 - A chatbot using socket.io and node.js
 - Front end designed using CSS and mustach.js
-- Test the entire application using mocha
+- Entire application tested using mocha